Youssef9798/Salus-Lab/README.md

 ## Content
 This repo contains the both files for the client and for the server sides, I used for the client side VueJS and TailwindCSS, for the backend I used NodeJS/Fastify and MongoDB.

+Server-side listen at port 5000 while the Client-side listen at port 3000.

 ## Installtion
 To install and build this project you have to install the packages first for the both folders using the following command: